Obstruction theory and the complexity of counting group homomorphisms: Introduction

 \subsection{Remarks on finite domain groups encoded via multiplication tables}

 While we will refrain from stating and proving another theorem, we note that a version of Theorem \ref{thm:2} also holds for finite groups $\Gamma$ that are encoded via multiplication tables.
-In other words, for finite groups $\Gamma$ encoded using multiplication tables, there is a strong contrast to the $\shP$-hardness result of Theorem \ref{thm:1}.
 This is because from such encodings we may efficiently build the first three terms of the bar resolution of the trivial $\Gamma$ module $\mathbb{Z}$ efficiently.
 In almost equivalent language: given that we have access to the entire table for $\Gamma$, we may build the three skeleton of the Eilenberg-MacLane space $K(\Gamma,1)$ in polynomial time.
 Once one has this, Theorem \ref{thm:skeleton} can be used.

-An interesting question is whether for fixed, finite, \emph{solvable} targets $G$, we can compute $\#\Hom(\Gamma,G)$ efficiently for $\Gamma$ given via a multiplication table.
-The basic idea is to try to combine our techniques with those of \cite{MateiSuciu}.
-However, is not clear to us if an efficient algorithm exists even when $G$ is metabelian or nilpotent of class 3.